Stakers-space/staking-scripts/log_monitor/README.md

 # Log monitor and execution service

-This utility script monitors each log line of a specified service in real time and checks is for occurancy of defined pattern based on which it may process defined actions
+This utility script monitors each log line of a specified service in real time and checks it for occurancy of defined pattern based on which it may process defined actions

 ## Supported patters
 - log line contains certain string (e.g. `Error: PublishError.NoPeersSubscribedToTopic`)